francistopher/InvestigatingObjectiveC/README.md

 ## To Do

-- Rewrite file to write upon
-- Write header to file
-- Write upper bars to file
-- Write parsed contents to file as NSLog statement(s)
-- Write lower bars to file
+- introduce second file containing commentary
-- Translate ObjectiveC/C code to ObjectiveC
+- merge code and commentary file to output file